Patent and Licensing Clinic

 Some exposure to international patent applications under the Patent Cooperation Treaty may be possible.
 Resolution of disputes with licensees and possible infringers will be undertaken where appropriate.

 Class sessions will be held weekly throughout the semester in the office of the University of Virginia Licensing & Ventures Group about two to four hours per week.
 While a technical background may be preferred (defined as eligibility to sit for the patent bar or patent bar registration) it is not a requirement.
+See the sample application here.
 Students will be asked to provide the instructor with a statement relating to technical, industry, and legal background and employment experience.
 IP Survey is a prerequisite for all students in the clinic; Patent is a prerequisite for students who wish to do patent drafting and have the requisite technical background.

 Advanced Patent and Licensing Clinic

 Students wishing to extend their clinic experience beyond the first semester may enroll in the Advanced Patent and Licensing Clinic (a two-credit course) after successful completion of one semester in the Patent and Licensing Clinic.